jeffery-martin/financial-analytics-hub/projects/saas-kpi-dashboard/README.md

 # 📊 SaaS KPI Dashboard: Data Generation & Analytics

-This project showcases a complete end-to-end pipeline for generating synthetic SaaS (Software-as-a-Service) customer data and visualizing key performance indicators (KPIs) through an interactive dashboard.
+This project simulates a complete end-to-end SaaS data pipeline.
+It generates synthetic customer-level data and visualizes KPIs through an interactive dashboard.
 Designed to reflect the type of modeling and insight generation that powers data-driven GTM, retention, and monetization strategy at high-growth software companies.

 This project includes a full pipeline for generating, enriching, and segmenting SaaS data—delivering visibility into CAC, LTV, churn risk, health scoring, and customer behavior across segments.
 Driven by this pipeline is a dashboard visualizing the core unit economics and customer health metrics.
 It is specifically designed to provide strategic visibility into revenue efficiency, retention trends, and GTM performance across customer segments.